empa-scientific-it/openbis/docs/software-developer-documentation/apis/java-javascript-v3-api.md

 - every V3 API class was loaded with a separate HTTP request to the server (loading multiple classes resulted in multiple requests to the server)
 - it required a third party dependency manager (here RequireJS)

 Because of these shortcomings this approach is no longer recommended, but still fully supported.
-Please use UMD or ESM modules approach instead
+Please use VAR or ESM bundles instead
 (depending on your use case).

 **V3ConnectionExampleUsingRequireJS.html**